 Dialectical Behaviour Therapy (DBT) is the most researched treatment for people living with Borderline Personality Disorder, also known as disorder of emotion regulation.
 DBT is a modification of Cognitive Behaviour Therapy (CBT) and it applies a range of cognitive-behavioural strategies and mindfulness skills to the problems experienced by people living with emotion dysregulation.
 This intensive psychological treatment was designed to enhance people's skills in regulating their emotions and behaviour and was shown effective in reducing suicidal behaviour, non-suicidal self-injury as well as improving social and overall functioning.
 DBT is now used in a variety of psychological treatments including treatment for eating disorders and mood disorders.
 Recent research also suggests its effectiveness with sexual abuse survivors, post-traumatic stress disorder and substance dependency.
 DBT skills are of relevance to people who experience overwhelming emotions and want to learn more skillful ways of managing intense suffering, improve their functioning within relationships and build a life that they will experience as worth living.

-There are 4 DBT skills modules which are based on the recently updated DBT Skills Training Manual by Marsha Linehan (2014) and can be attended on a modular basis or purchased as a package of four.
+There are four core DBT skills modules which are based on the recently updated DBT Skills Training Manual by Marsha Linehan (2014) and can be attended on a modular basis or purchased as a package of four.

 New skills are presented each week and homework is assigned for participants to practice during the week.
 Homework is reviewed at the next class.
 The goal of DBT classes is for people to gain new skills, get better at the skills they have and be able to use the skills when they are really needed, such as during times of intense emotion, crisis or conflict.